Our Mission

 • Increase federal grants for training, recruitment, and mental health support.

-• Crack down on organized retail theft and drug trafficking that hurt small business districts.
+• Crack down on organized retail theft and drug trafficking.

 We must: